Skip to main content

 Application Process

-There are no set deadlines for this program, as positions are typically filled between six months and a year in advance as qualified and committed candidates come forward.
+There are no set deadlines for this program, as positions are typically filled between six and nine months in advance as qualified and committed candidates come forward.
 Before beginning an application, interested students should arrange to meet with Dr. Nick Mason (nick.mason@byu.edu) to learn more about the program and discuss their potential fit.
-Those who choose to move forward with an application will work with Dr. Mason to prepare:
+Those who are invited to move forward with an application will then work with Dr. Mason to prepare a letter of application and a professional CV for submission to the Trust.
+After receiving students’ application, an employee from the Trust will arrange a Zoom interview.
+Then, should an offer be extended, candidates should complete the online ISP application and pay the non-refundable $35 processing fee.

 Gears NAVY-BIG-01.svg